JosephEoff/josepheoff.github.io/_posts/2022-12-31-motorcontrol8.md

 I will be driving the universal motor with DC from bridge recitifier D1.
 D2 is there to catch the "kickback" when the MOSFET switches off the motor.
 It should also "brake" the motor when the power is off - it should be possible to "stop on a dime" from full speed.
 Other controllers let the motor coast to a stop, which is not a good thing when you have a very smooth running machine with a really heavy balance wheel.
 People complain that electrically driven vintage sewing machines don't stop precisely enough.
 This one ought to - that or blow the diode.
 We'll see.

 I picked the MOSFET (Q2) to handle a good bit more than the 330 VDC from the rectifier.
 It is also somewhat over dimensioned for current.
 While the motor itself shouldn't draw anything near 1A, Q2 is rated for more than 10A continuos drain current.
-Q2 will also be attached to the metal box using proper isolating heat sink hardware.
+Q2 will be attached to the metal box using proper isolating heat sink hardware.
 That makes it absolutely necessary that the box be grounded - there's a connection to "Earth ground" in the schematic to remind me to ground the box.

 The Earth ground will be routed through the box to the motor.
 The typical cheap sewing machine motors aren't grounded, which makes me nervous.
 This one will have a proper Earth ground to catch any catastrophic failure in the motor.